 This is the top-rated hotel in San Pancho.
 Set back from the main street, it is a ten-minute walk away from the beach and five minutes from popular restaurants and shops.
 At Hotel Casa San Pancho, the design is more modern and minimalist than at Hotel Cielo Rojo, but what it lacks in personality it makes up for in amenities (including a swimming pool and shared lounge area) and a wider assortment of breakfast dishes (including homemade bread every morning!).

 Spent all your money on a new surfboard?
-Shaka Surf House is the best budget hostel in San Pancho, with modern, clean and air-conditioned dorm rooms, a shared kitchen area and hammocks to relax in after a taxing day of surfing.
-The hostel is only one block from the beach and less than five minutes from San Pancho’s busiest bars and restaurants.
+Hostal San Pancho Hostel is the best budget hostel in San Pancho with clean, comfortable dorms and private rooms, a shared kitchen area and a spacious lounge to relax in after a taxing day of surfing.
+It’s a five-minute walk from the hostel to the main beach, along San Pancho’s main road.